Saving Your Relationship

 If you’re in a long-term relationship the time will come when that burning flame of romance and passion dims to a comfortable warmth, it’s inevitable.
+I see it often with couples from my marriage counseling sessions.
 This doesn’t mean that the romance and passion are over, it’s a new era of your relationship.
-If you welcome this era with an open mind and a willingness to experience this stage with your partner – you will find that this warmth is not only sustaining to your relationship but welcoming.
+If you welcome this era with an open mind and a willingness to experience this stage with your partner, through marriage counseling, couples therapy, or even considering sex therapy – you will find that this warmth is not only sustaining your relationship but welcoming.

 I know it can feel discouraging to think back on how alive and in love you once were before the chaos of life, work, and family obligations became primary conversations at the dinner table.
-Maybe you’re even asking yourself “can it ever be like it once was?”
+Maybe you’re even asking yourself “can it ever be like it once was?
+How can we solve our relationship problems without breaking up?”

 How To Get The Most Out Of Date Night